TheMasterOfTech/LDO-Nitehawk/Flashing-And-Updating.md

    make clean
    make
    ```
-6. A binary file called `katapult.uf2` will now be created in the location `~/katapult/out/`.
+6. A binary file called `katapult.uf2` will now be created in the location `~/klipper/katapult/out/`.
 Katapult is now compiled ready to be flashed.

 ### _Flashing Katapult_
 1. Boot the Nitehawk toolboard into system boot mode by following the below substeps:
    1. Press and hold both the `RESET` and `BOOT0` button.
    2. Release the `RESET` button, followed by then the `BOOT0` button.
-   3. If done correctly, your Nitehawk should now have entered boot mode and become a sort of semi “thumbdrive”.
+   3. If done correctly, your Nitehawk should now have entered system boot mode and become a sort of semi “thumbdrive”.
 Run the command `ls /dev/sda*` to confirm.
 You should see something like `/dev/sda/ dev/sda1`.
          - _If you get something like `ls: cannot access '/dev/sda*': No such file or directory` this means either Nitehawk didn't enter boot mode or there is a problem with the physical connection between the Raspberry Pi and Nitehawk._
 2. Start the flashing process with the following command(s):
    ```